72 Hours in Innsbruck

-And wherever you turn, there are the mountains.
-So now it's time to get to the top!
-From the town center, catch a gondola up to the top and enjoy the view of the town as you’re carried upward.
-Hungerburgbahn Gondola speeds you up to Nordkette in minutes.
-Keep your eyes open, the view of the town and mountains is spectacular.
-If you can tear yourself away from the Jazz Brunch at Seegrube—and from the views—and have appropriate hiking gear (sturdy boots!), take a walk along one of the many hiking trails.
-A fantastic way to see the scenery!
-After all that hiking you’re going to need to refuel: Relax at one of the quaint on-mountain eateries while you get your bearings back over Tirolean grey cheese (Graukäse), a strongly flavoured, rennet-free cows-milk acid-curd cheese made in the Tirolean Alps that is even low in calories.
-Perfect for your last meal in Innsbruck.
-Get back down to the valley on foot or by gondola.
+You've seen the mountains from below – now it's time to experience them up close!
+From the city centre, catch a gondola up to the top and enjoy the view of Innsbruck as you’re carried up, up, up and away.
+Hungerburgbahn gondola speeds you up to the Nordkette Mountains in a matter of minutes.
+If you can tear yourself away from the Jazz Brunch and have appropriate hiking gear (sturdy boots!), take a walk along one of the many trails.
+After all that hiking you’re going to need to refuel, so why not stop at a local hut as you enjoy some of the best local delicacies such as the Tirolean grey cheese (Graukäse), a strongly flavoured cheese made in the Tirolean Alps that is super low in calories.
+Return to the valley on foot or by cable car.

 Time to say goodbye.
-To do so with just the right amount of melancholy, let your smartphone search for Heinrich Isaac’s Renaissance lied “Innsbruck ich muss dich lassen” (“Innsbruck, I Must Leave You”).
+To do so with just the right amount of melancholy, whip out your smartphone and search for Heinrich Isaac’s classic song “Innsbruck ich muss dich lassen” (“Innsbruck, I Must Leave You”).
 An emotional way to end your time in Innsbruck.
 We hope to see you again soon!